cr0ybot/term-query/README.md

 This is an attempt to fill a gap in WordPress core, see https://github.com/WordPress/gutenberg/issues/49094

 Please note that this is still a work-in-progress.
 The plugin is not yet ready for production use.
+If you'd like to test it, [download the latest prerelease here](https://github.com/cr0ybot/term-query/releases/latest).

 ## Blocks